ThirtySomething/Weatherstation/Plugins/DataSource/Humidity/Readme.md

 ## Humidity

-The Humidity plugin reads the measurement values of a Tinkerforge Humidity sensor.
+The Humidity plugin reads the measurement values of a Tinkerforge humidity sensor.

 Return to [main](./../Readme.md).